Smithsonian/Fabaceae_Phylogenomics_workflow/One-liners.md

 # Useful one-liners
 * This list will be updated gradually!

-Remove files from current folder based on the list in a file 'file.txt'.
+Remove files from current folder based on the list in the file 'list.txt'.
 Replace 'rm' with 'cp' for copy!
 ```
-while read -r f; do rm "$f"; done <file.txt
+while read -r f; do rm "$f"; done <list.txt
 ```

 Submit many jobs at once to Hydra from current folder based on file extension